Greece Digital Nomad Visa Guide (2024)

 Biggest drawback: No coworking spaces

-Mykonos is one of the most expensive destinations in the world.
+Mykonos is one of the most popular and also one of the most expensive destinations in the world.
 However, taking into account how beautiful Mykonos is, it is understandable why the prices there are so high.

-Mykonos is well-known for its crazy nightlife, but of course, clubs and bars there are reserved for people with deeper pockets.
+Mykonos is well-known for its crazy nightlife, and its clubs and bars aimed at particularly wealthy customers.

-Since Mykonos is an island in the Aegean Sea, it has its ports and airport, so it is well-connected with other parts of Greece.
+Mykonos has its own ports and airport, so it is well-connected with other parts of Greece.

-Overall, we recommend Mykonos to digital nomads who have a lot of money and plan to work from their own accommodation.
+Overall, we would recommend Mykonos to digital nomads who earn a good living and plan to work from their own accommodation.

 Where to work in Mykonos